homermultitext/hmt-authlists/README.md

 If you need a new identifier added to one of the authority lists, please create a new issue ([the large green button on this page](https://github.com/homermultitext/hmt-authlists/issues)), using one of the preformatted templates.

+If you need to look up the URN for a dingbat, you can use [this chart](https://github.com/homermultitext/hmt-authlists/blob/master/dingbatviewer.md).

 ## For editors

 ### Editing a collection